-Etons of Bath are an established Bristol interior design and project management practice specialising in renovating, rejuvenating and reinvigorating Georgian properties throughout Bristol and Somerset.
-If you’re looking for an interior designer in Bristol to help with your Georgian or period property, then do get in touch and we’d love to help.
+Etons of Bath are an established Bristol interior design and project management practice specialising in interior design for period homes and hotels.
+We work with clients to renovate, rejuvenate and reinvigorate period home and properties throughout Bristol, Bath and Somerset.
+If you’re looking for an interior designer in Bristol to help with any aspect of your home, then do get in touch and we’d love to help.
+You can see our portfolio here so please take a look and tell us what you like or don’t!

 We are skilled at delivering interior design schemes in Bristol and then use our in-house project management team who can install and implement all the works using carefully vetted local trades.
 We add value and style to your home whilst removing the stress and risks from projects to ensure we deliver stunning schemes to match your lifestyle, budget and design ideals.

-We are the only interior designer in Bristol focused on Georgian properties so you can be assured of expert and experience interior design advice.
-If you have a home in Bristol and need help and advice, do contact us today on 01225 639002 or email firstname.lastname@example.org
+We are the only interior designer in Bristol focused on period properties so you can be assured of expert and experience interior design advice.
+If you have a home in Bristol and need help and advice, do contact us today on email firstname.lastname@example.org

 Steeped in history that covers an eclectic mix of architectural styles from medieval to beyond, Bristol is a showcase for anyone wanting to study Georgian interior design in Bristol over the centuries.